 The idea of empowering the employee to say “Yes” to a customer seems natural.
 Yet to get the approval of a manager to say “No” to a customer is the opposite of what many of us, as customers, have experienced.
 We’ve all heard someone tell us, “Hold on while I get a manager to approve this.”
 Yet, you have probably never heard an employee say, “Hold on while I get a manager to confirm that I can say ‘no’ to you.”
 Of course, an employee would never actually say that.
 With this strategy, the employee has been trained to come up with solutions that are customer focused.
 The idea of having to go to the manager for approval to say “No” to a customer is what empowers the employee to come up with a “Yes” solution for the customer.

-NOTE: This article is a modified excerpt from Shep Hyken’s upcoming book Amaze Every Customer Every Time: 52 Tools for Delivering the Most Amazing Customer Service on the Planet.
+NOTE: This article about a customer service tool is a modified excerpt from Shep Hyken’s upcoming book Amaze Every Customer Every Time: 52 Tools for Delivering the Most Amazing Customer Service on the Planet.

 (Copyright ©MMXII, Shep Hyken)